 To make the material more “stretchy”, polyester can be intermixed with small amounts of spandex.
-Check the tag of a certain clothing item to see what it is made of.
+Check the tag of your clothing items to see what they are made of.

-Do not be fooled by high price tags on polyester big brand name clothes, most of the money you are paying is for the logo.
-You can often times get very similar products for much lower prices, just without the symbol of the Greek god of victory.
+Do not be fooled by high price tags on polyester big brand name clothes; most of the money you are paying is for the logo.
+You can often get very similar products for much lower prices, just without the symbol of the Greek god of victory.

-While this is a good trait to have when dealing with water, which evaporates, sweat also contains natural oils from the body.
+While this is an excellent trait to have when dealing with water, which evaporates, sweat also contains natural oils from the body.
 These, unfortunately, do not evaporate like water does, leaving them in the fabric.

-Most of the time this can be easily avoided, but it is something to be aware of.
+Most of the time, this can be avoided, but it is something to be aware of.